ridren/terminalGraphDrawer/README.md

-program that allows you to draw simple graphs in the terminal and export them to files, there isnt much to add
+program that allows you to draw simple block diagrams in the terminal and export them to files, there isnt much to add

 before compilation you need to have out/ and src/ directory and move .cpp and .h files to src/ then execute: make program